cfpdx-301d-spring-2017/lectures/lectures/01-mobile-first/README.md

 * Design basics and setting up a simple color palette
   * [Adobe Color CC](https://color.adobe.com/)
     * Other color combination tools are fine to show as well.
-* Demo - What & Why
-    * Understanding how SMACSS breaks down a site’s CSS into categories.
-    * Understanding foundational CSS display types and positioning properties
-    * Creation of modular CSS components by styling the wrapper’s for each article instance (on the front end)

 #### Topic 3 - Lab Prep & Git Flow
 * Live-server